LukeShortCloud/rootpages/markdown/ansible.md

 Install:

 By default, AWX will install Docker containers from Docker Hub.
-It is also possible to have the installer build Docker conatiners from scratch an deploy them into a OpenShift cluster.
+It is also possible to have the installer build Docker containers from scratch an deploy them into a OpenShift cluster.

 ```
 $ git clone https://github.com/ansible/awx.git